Saurabh340390/LogSense_Project/README.md

 # Data storage and preprocessing.
 The log data contains multiple fields like timestamps, username, ticket ID, etc. Which might be unnecessary.
-This log data can be huge as it generates with every action and hence forth might be costlier or not memory- efficient if utilize spark. hence I prefer the MapReduce of hadoop to preprocess the data efficently.
+This log data can be huge as it generates with every action and hence forth might be costlier or not memory- efficient if choose to utilize spark. hence I prefer the MapReduce of hadoop to preprocess the data efficently.
 With preprocessing the raw log data is converted to a meaningful and structured data.
 The proccess is as such: log-data collection (in our case synthetic log-data) ----> Passed to MapReduce jar file ----> part--r-00000 file generated this file --converted--> CSV file (error ranking, user_data)